votchallenge/website/contents/vots2023/participation.md

 ## Participation steps

- - Follow the guidelines to integrate your tracker with the new VOTS toolkit and run the experiment (link TBA).
+ - Follow the guidelines to integrate your tracker with the new [VOT toolkit](/howto/integration_multiobject.html) and [run the experiments](/howto/overview.html).
  - Register your tracker on the evaluation server page (link TBA), fill-out the tracker description questionnaire and submit the tracker description documents: a short description for the results paper and a longer description (see explanations below).
  - Submit the output produced by the toolkit to the evaluation server (link TBA).
  - Receive performance scores via email.